av1611/gettingandcleaningdata/README.md

 This repository contains the R code and Codebook.md as part of the Coursera Getting and Cleaning Data in R Course.

-run-analysis.R is the main script that performs all the data cleaning and converting
+run_analysis.R is the main script that performs all the data cleaning and converting

 CodeBook.md contains the variables, the data explanation, and description of all transformations that has been done on data.